Semang: Livelihood

-Hunting is done with spears, rifles, slings, but the main weapon is blowgun that is used to hunt small game (squirrels, monkeys, bats and birds).
-Hunting with bronze guns using poison dart supplies provides most of the meat that these people eat.
+Hunting is done with spears, rifles, and slings, but the main weapon is the blowgun, which is used to hunt small game (squirrels, monkeys, bats and birds).
 Guns and spears are used to hunt large animals such as wild pigs, goats, deer and tapirs.
 Occasionally hunting traps are set.
-Slingshots of wood and rubber are used mainly by young men to capture birds, bats and other tree dwelling animals.
-Some of the Semang in the past used bows and arrows, arranging a collective hunting group, but this practice disappeared at the beginning of the 20th century.

-Fish in the rivers are caught using special traps made of bamboo, spears, hooks and fishing rod.
+Slingshots of wood and rubber are used, mainly by young men, to capture birds, bats, and other tree dwelling animals.
+Some of the Semang in the past used bows and arrows in a collective hunting group, but this practice disappeared at the beginning of the 20th century.
+River fish are caught using special traps made of bamboo, spears, hooks and fishing rods.

-The produce obtained are shared with everyone in the camp.

-Most of the Semang groups from time to time have long been growing a certain number of cultivated plants (Upland rice, caviar, corn, sweet potatoes, vegetables).
-Primitive manual farming was practiced on small scorched areas of the jungle.
-The resulting of the harvest is the property of the married family that has planted in their backyard, but after harvesting, the foods are distributed to all as a rule.
+Most of the Semang groups grow a certain number of cultivated plants (Upland rice, cassava, corn, sweet potatoes, other vegetables).
+Primitive manual farming is practiced on small scorched areas of the jungle.
+The result of the harvest is the property of the family that did the planting, but after harvesting, the foods are distributed to all as a rule.
+Women mainly engage in harvesting and farming, and men mainly focus on hunting.

 Pottery and weaving among the Semang are absent.
 Steel knives and axes are obtained either through trade or by the processing of steel waste from spearheads, arrows, and blades from knives.
 Individual specialization is practically absent, except for the religious sphere.

-Mainly women are engage in harvesting and farming, and mainly men go hunting.